UX-Society/Get-Started/README.md

+# Before Starting

+Ask an Admin for the https://github.com/UXSoc Github group to invite you, which can be done through People > Invite Member.
+Then navigate to the same page an accept the invite.

 # Terminal

 The terminal is a powerful way to use a computer and learning how to use it properly important for serious work.
 Using the terminal is easy for macOS/OS X and other Linux based computers and replacing bash with fish will make it even easier.
 Windows is not recommended for dev work, but skip to [the Windows section](https://github.com/UXSoc/Get-Started#windows) for help with setup.
 To use the terminal a command has to be given which follows this general format.